chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 0. Before beginning, run `git fetch origin` to ensure you have the latest remote changes.
 1. Confirm that all checks are green on CI.
-2. Run `git checkout next && git pull origin next` to update your local copy of `next`.
+2. Run `git checkout next && git pull origin next && yarn install` to update your local copy of `next`.
 3. Determine the next version that will be released.
 An easy way to do this is with `yarn release --dry-run`
 4. Run `git checkout -b release-v<version>`
 5. Run `yarn release` if the recommended version is correct.
 If it isn't, use `yarn release:` followed by the proper version type (patch, minor, major)